-Question: "Is baptism necessary for salvation?
-What is baptismal regeneration?"
+Question: "Is baptism necessary for salvation?"

-Yes, there are some verses that seem to indicate baptism as a necessary requirement for salvation.
+Yes, there are some verses that seem to indicate baptism as a requirement for salvation.
 However, since the Bible so clearly tells us that salvation is received by faith alone (John 3:16; Ephesians 2:8-9; Titus 3:5), there must be a different interpretation of those verses.
 Scripture does not contradict Scripture.
 In Bible times, a person who converted from one religion to another was often baptized to identify conversion.
 Baptism was the means of making a decision public.
 Those who refused to be baptized were saying they did not truly believe.
 So, in the minds of the apostles and early disciples, the idea of an un-baptized believer was unheard of.
 When a person claimed to believe in Christ, yet was ashamed to proclaim his faith in public, it indicated that he did not have true faith.

 If baptism is necessary for salvation, why would Paul have said, “I am thankful that I did not baptize any of you except Crispus and Gaius” (1 Corinthians 1:14)?
 Why would he have said, “For Christ did not send me to baptize, but to preach the gospel—not with words of human wisdom, lest the cross of Christ be emptied of its power” (1 Corinthians 1:17)?
 Granted, in this passage Paul is arguing against the divisions that plagued the Corinthian church.
 However, how could Paul possibly say, “I am thankful that I did not baptize…” or “For Christ did not send me to baptize…” if baptism were necessary for salvation?
 If baptism is necessary for salvation, Paul would literally be saying, “I am thankful that you were not saved…” and “For Christ did not send me to save…” That would be an unbelievably ridiculous statement for Paul to make.
 Further, when Paul gives a detailed outline of what he considers the gospel (1 Corinthians 15:1-8), why does he neglect to mention baptism?
 If baptism is a requirement for salvation, how could any presentation of the gospel lack a mention of baptism?

-© Copyright 2002-2013 Got Questions Ministries.
+© Copyright 2002-2014 Got Questions Ministries.